ironhack-labs/lab-wiki-countries/README.md

 <br>

+**Layout and Styling**

-3. We have included examples of each page in the `example` folder to help you structure and style your component.
+We have included examples of each page in the `examples`.
 The example code uses Bootstrap classes for layout and styling.

-   If you decide to copy the code provided in the `example` folder, keep the following in mind:
+   If you decide to copy the code provided in the `examples` folder, keep the following in mind:

    - In React, the HTML attribute `class` is written as `className`